Ways to create cross-platform design and what stands behind each route

 3. The hybrid approach

 With this cross-platform design approach, the design logic remains shared across both platforms — as if you opted for ‘Universal design’ approach.
 At the same time core functional components (like search boxes or buttons) are designed for each OS separately — as if you followed the ‘Multiplatform design’ approach.

 The word ‘Hybrid’ talks for itself here.
 The design will be a mix of both ‘Multiplatform’ and ‘Universal’ approaches

 Facebook does a great job in striking a balance between ‘Platform’ and ‘Brand.
 The exact same philosophy they incorporated in RN:)

-A really good thing about the ‘hybrid’ way is that app won’t become something that takes hours to learn.
+A really good thing about the hybrid design approach is that app won’t become something that takes hours to learn.
 Being platform-adapted to some degree, the cross-platform app design is much like prior experience (mainly functions the expected way), so users will easily complete the flow — be it a purchase or onboarding.

 As if building a ‘universal’ design, you design only once.
 Anything reasonable about ‘No need to hurry up, man”?
 Nothing – cause it’s not true.
 You are to hurry up – we are on the same page about this, aren’t we?